sourceryinstitute/OpenCoarrays/INSTALL.md

 that support modern Fortran software development.
 See the [download and installation instructions] for a partial list of the included packages.

+[top]

 ## Installation Script ##

 If the above package management or virtualization options are infeasible or unavailable, Linux and macOS users may also install OpenCoarrays by downloading and uncompressing our [latest release] and running our installation script in the top-level OpenCoarrays source directory (see above for the corresponding [Windows] script):
 ```
 tar xvzf OpenCoarrays-x.y.z.tar.gz